Department on Aging Seeks Input from Family Caregivers

 Currently in Illinois, there are an estimated 1.5 million family caregivers providing an estimated 1.4 billion hours of care to family members during any given year.
 IDoA is hosting a series of regional roundtable discussions to hear directly from caregivers about the challenges they face and to explore strategies to strengthen support services, including counseling, respite, and care training for family members.

-Will County residents are invited to participate in the discussion on Monday, Aug.
-28 at 1 p.m. at Senior Services of Will County, located at 251 N. Center St. in Joliet.
+Lake County residents are invited to participate in the discussion on Friday, Aug.
+25 at 10 a.m. at Waukegan Township's Patricia A. Jones Center (formerly Park Place), located at 414 S. Lewis Ave. in Waukegan.

 Attendance is open to adults of all ages who provide some level of unpaid care to an aging parent, spouse, or other family member.
 Attendees' insights will help shape future policies and initiatives that address the specific concerns of family caregivers across Illinois.

 To RSVP for the Aug.
-28 caregiver roundtable, please call Senior Services of Will County at 815-723-9713.
-RSVPs are requested by Friday, Aug.
-25 to ensure adequate arrangements for seating and materials.
+25 caregiver roundtable, please call the Patricia A. Jones Center at 847-244-9242.
+RSVPs are requested by Wednesday, Aug.
+23 to ensure adequate arrangements for seating and materials.

 Spanish language interpretation services will be available.
 If you require interpretation in another language, visual or mobility accommodations, please note your request in your RSVP.